gniquyij/gniquyij.github.io/en/2020/07/09/persona.md

 I am inspired by people around me.
 Sometimes they use some genius (abnormal but workable) ways to solve some problems.
 Not only they know what/how/when/where/who/why, they redefine what to do, which could be, including a tool to unite the pieces.

-How could I step out of the frame (past)?
+How could I step out of the frame (past) like this?
 I do not know.
 Hope I could share with you related experience some day.

 <br>